hstaudacher/osgi-jax-rs-connector/README.md

 Features
 --------

-When the com.eclipsesource.jaxrs.connector bundle is activated all @Path annotated objects that are registered as OSGi services will be published as RESTful web services.
+When the `com.eclipsesource.jaxrs.connector` bundle is activated all `@Path`/`@Provider` annotated objects that are registered as OSGi services will be published as RESTful web services.
 Services can be added or removed during runtime and will be published or postponed.
-To publish services on different ports the *http.port* service property can be used.
+To publish services on different ports the `http.port` service property can be used.
 The connector detects configuration changes during runtime (e.g. when done by the OSGi Configuration Admin Service).

 **New in 2.0:** Use the config admin to specify the root path.
 The default root path is /services.
-You can configure the path by specifying a config with the service.pid **com.eclipsesource.jaxrs.connector** and the property **root**.
+You can configure the path by specifying a config with the service.pid `com.eclipsesource.jaxrs.connector` and the property `root`.
 The path needs to be a valid servlet path e.g. "/api".

-**New in 2.1:** Besides @Path annotated object it's now possible to register @Provider annotated objects as OSGi services too.
+**New in 2.1:** Besides `@Path` annotated object it's now possible to register `@Provider` annotated objects as OSGi services too.
 Thanks to Dirk Lecluse for this contribution.

 Alternatives